Skip to content

 What insurance do California restaurants need?

 Most California restaurants need General Liability (for customer injuries and property damage), Property Insurance (for equipment and buildout), and Workers' Compensation (if you have employees).
 If you serve alcohol, you also need Liquor Liability.
-Many restaurants bundle GL and Property into a Business Owners Policy (BOP) for cost savings.
+Many restaurants bundle GL and Property into a Business Owners Policy (BOP) for cost savings, and for eligible restaurants liquor liability can ride on the same policy with one carrier and monthly billing.

 How much does restaurant insurance cost?